-With SIRIUS 6 we moved away from the file based project space to a Nitrite database.
-This was necessary to improve performance and enable new features.
-CLI, API and GUI store the computed results as SIRIUS project-space, which in turn can also be an input for the GUI or the CLI.
-This allows the user to review results in the GUI that have been computed with an automated workflow using the CLI or API.
+With SIRIUS 6 we have transitioned from a file-based project space to a Nitrite database.
+This shift was essential to enhance performance and enable new features.
+The CLI, API and GUI now store computed results as SIRIUS project space.
+The project space can in turn be used as input for the GUI or the CLI.
+Consequently, results generated through an automated workflow using the CLI or API can be reviewed and accessed through the GUI.

 Input